-Morse is a life-long portrait artist: Even when he was frustrated by his failure to bid on painting one of the murals in the Capitol, he never gave up painting portraits.
+Morse is a lifelong portrait artist: Even when he was frustrated by his failure to bid on painting one of the murals in the Capitol, he never gave up painting portraits.
 But his intellectual talent did not allow his consciousness to paint just convincing faces.
-He strongly believed the nobility of art to function as a viable vehicle for elevating American political consciousness.
-In pursing his artistic ideology, he had been somewhat successful.
-His portrait of aging John Adams in 1816, though revealing the true nature of the sitter, didn’t match the public’ expectation of the image of the leader of a young country.
+He strongly believed the nobility of art functioned as a viable vehicle for elevating American political consciousness.
+In pursuing his artistic ideology, he had been somewhat successful.
+His portrait of the aging John Adams in 1816, though revealing the true nature of the sitter, didn’t match the public’s expectation of the image of the leader of a young country.
 His portrait of President Monroe, on the other hand, was placed immediately in the city hall of Charleston upon completion.
-The successful bidding of portrait commission of Lafayette was a turning point in his career.
+The successful bidding of the portrait commission of Lafayette was a turning point in his career.
 By the time contract was signed, Lafayette left New York to tour other states.
 It took him more than one year to complete the final portrait in the spring of 1826, during which time he lost his young wife.

 The final portrait was well-received.
 It actually serves as the source image of the ten-dollar bill.
 Here the ideology of liberty and democracy was clearly stated: noble but humane, firm but alert.
-Lafayette’s towering statue, broad shoulder, strong facing feature make him a truly individual.
+Lafayette’s towering statue, broad shoulders, and strong-facing features make him a true individual.
 There is a sense of commanding, a touch of youthful exuberance, yet no one would fail to notice Lafayette was an old man by then who had tolled his heydays with American Revolution.
 With dramatic clouds echoing his dignity, he looks right and his hand gently rested on the pedestal with the busts of Washington and Hamilton, indicating his ties with national founders and also emphasizing he joins the rank of immortality as a living statue.

 As Staiti notes, “Morse’s portrait of Lafayette, which more than any other glorified his living majesty, was a public portal through which a lost state of grace could be reclaimed.
 Morse’s Lafayette allowed a divided polity to reenter a virtuous past, to feel once again the republican passion that was fading from daily life, and to be reunited as a people in their shared national mythology“